prproksch/prp.wien/data/blog/what-is-typescript.md

 ## Null

 Is used to denote the absence of a value.
 It is commonly used as the return type of functions that do not return a value.
-Null means that the variable has been <strong>explicitly set</strong> to not contain a value.
+Null means that the variable has been **explicitly set** to not contain a value.
 If a variable returns null, it is safe to assume that it has been set to null.

 ```typescript